rayanfam/rayanfam.github.io/_posts/2018-10-05-hypervisor-from-scratch-part-4.md

 }EPT_PDPTE, *PEPT_PDPTE;
 ```

-For the third table of paging we should implement an EPT Page-Directory Entry (PDE) as described below:
+For the third table of paging, we should implement an EPT Page-Directory Entry (PDE) as described below:

 ![EPT PDE](../../assets/images/EPT-PDE.png)